The role of Ce$^{3+}$/Ce$^{4+}$ in the spectroscopic properties of cerium oxide doped zinc-tellurite glasses prepared under air: Materials and methods

 \section{Materials and methods}

-Samples were prepared by weighting high purity raw materials as purchased from Sigma Aldrich and named as xCe, where x is the molar concentration of Cerium oxide in the TZNL sample.
-The dopant was added to the composition without changing the stoichiometric relation between the components of the TZNL matrix.
-Next the raw materials were melted at 800$^o$C and poured into stainless steel mold pre-heated to 300$^{o}$C, just below the glass transition temperature.
+Samples containing 73.3TeO$_2$, 19.6ZnO, 4.9Na$_2$CO$_3$ and 2.2La$_2$O$_3$ (TZNL) in \%mol were prepared by weighting ($\pm0.1$ mg) the high purity Tellurium Dioxide (99.995\%), Zinc Oxide ($\geqslant$ 99.99\%), Sodium Carbonate ($\geqslant$ 99.5\%) and Lanthanum Oxide (99.999\%) to achieve 10 g glass samples, which were named as xCe, where x is the molar concentration of Cerium IV oxide (99.9\%) added to the TZNL sample.
+All these raw materials were used as purchased from Sigma Aldrich and the dopant was added to the composition without changing the stoichiometric relation between the components of the TZNL matrix.
+Next, the raw materials were melted at 800$^o$C in the air atmosphere and poured into stainless steel mold pre-heated to 300$^{o}$C, just below the glass transition temperature.

-X-ray diffraction (XRD) were obtained from the glass powder using a Rigaku Miniflex 600 diffractometer with CuKa radiation of wavelength 1.5418 Å with 30 kV and 15mA current.
+The differential scanning calorimetry (DSC) data were acquired with a TA Instruments DSC Q20 using Air atmosphere, with a flow rate of 50 mL/min and a heating rate of 10$^o$C/min.
+Samples were milled in order to have the same conditions (contact area) for all samples.
+A platinum crucible was used and the samples were heated until 520$^{o}$C. X-ray diffraction (XRD) were obtained from the glass powder using a Rigaku Miniflex 600 diffractometer with CuK$\alpha$ radiation of wavelength 1.5418 Å with 30 kV and 15mA current.
 The scan range was set to 2$\theta$ from 5$^o$ to 80$^o$ with a step size of 0.02$^o$.
-The differential scanning calorimetry (DSC) data was acquired with a TA Instruments DSC Q20 using Air atmosphere, with flow rate of 50 mL/min and heating rate of 10$^o$C/min.
-A platinum crucible was used and the samples were heated until 520$^{o}$C. Infrared transmittance spectra were obtained using Fourier transform infrared (FT-IR) spectroscopy in attenuated total reflectance (ATR) mode in a Perkin Elmer Frontier.
-The spectra were collected in the range 4000-400 cm$^{-1}$ with a resolution of 2 cm$^{-1}$ and averaged 32 scans.
-UV-VIS absorbance were measured in a PerkinElmer Lambda 45 spectrometer.
-Visible and near infrared photoluminescence (PL) spectra were obtained with a LaserLine SP-2A portable spectrometer under diode laser excitation.
+UV-VIS absorbance was measured in a PerkinElmer Lambda 45 spectrometer.
+Visible and near-infrared photoluminescence (PL) spectra were obtained with a LaserLine SP-2A portable spectrometer.
+A laser and a light emission diode (LED) coupled with a monochromator were used as the light source.
+Excitation spectra were obtained monitoring the emission at 565 nm, using a Xe lamp and a Newport monochromator model 77780 as an excitation source.
+The emission intensity was collected by a photomultiplier tube, and a lock-in amplifier (Stanford Research System, model SR830) was used to reduce the noise.